ghc-proposals/ghc-proposals/proposals/0000-unsafe-field-uses.rst

 Proposed Change Specification
 -----------------------------

+An unsafe use of a partial field is one which may fail at runtime.
+These are listed here.

+* Accessor function
+* Record update syntax

+Safe uses can't fail at runtime.
+These are

+* Pattern matching (including ``RecordWildCards``, ``NamedFieldPuns``)
+* Record creation syntax

+The goal is to allow users to opt-in to warnings on unsafe uses, while permitting safe uses.

 This problem has a few possible strategies that might solve it.
 I propose these two alternatives so people can discuss their preferences on how they'd want this feature.
 The solutions are sufficiently different that both might be desirable, but only one could suffice as well.